Mary Hooper

 Mary S. Hooper (born Heidelberg, Germany) is an American politician and civic leader from the state of Vermont.
-She is a second-term member of the Vermont House of Representatives representing the Washington-5 Representative District.
+She was a member of the Vermont House of Representatives from 2009 to 2023, representing the Washington-5 Representative District.

 She served four 2-year terms as mayor of Montpelier, the capital city of Vermont.

 Hooper was first elected mayor in 2004 and was re-elected in 2006, 2008, and 2010.
 Although Montpelier's municipal elections are non-partisan, Hooper was elected as a Democrat to the Vermont state legislature in 2008.
+She was reelected every two years through 2020, and was not a candidate for reelection in 2022.

 Hooper did not run for reelection as Mayor in 2012 and was succeeded by John Hollar.